Seeking up to Two Board Members

-Courthouse Libraries of BC is a non-profit society under BC’s Societies Act; its members are the Law Society of BC, the Chief Justice of BC, and the Minister of Justice and Attorney General.
-CLBC’s mission is to provide legal community and public with legal resources, librarian expertise and informed referrals to help people research and manage their legal issues.
-We maintain a physical presence in 29 libraries across the province of BC; our clients include the public, lawyers, the judiciary, students and notaries.
-We offer our services through a blend of expertise, physical space and technology.
-Our staff complement includes 22 full-time and 28 part-time staff, concentrated primarily in Kamloops, Kelowna, Nanaimo, New Westminster, Prince George, Vancouver, and Victoria.
+Courthouse Libraries BC (CLBC) is a non-profit society under BC’s Societies Act with a mission to provide the public and the legal community with legal resources, librarian expertise and informed referrals to help people research and manage their legal issues.
+We maintain a physical presence in 30 libraries across the province of BC; our clients include the public, lawyers, the judiciary, students and notaries.
+We offer our services through a blend of expertise, technology and physical space.
+Our staff complement includes 25 full-time and 27 part-time staff, concentrated primarily in Kamloops, Kelowna, Nanaimo, New Westminster, Prince George, Vancouver, and Victoria.

 Driven by the values of accountability, excellence, service, equity & diversity, adaptability and kindness, our vision is that everyone in BC has ready access to the legal information and resources they need.

-The board meets approximately 4-6 times a year in Vancouver.
-Board members are appointed for a term of two years, and may be reappointed for up to three consecutive terms.
+The board meets approximately 4-6 times a year via videoconference or (when possible) in Vancouver.
+Meetings are usually about three hours long.
+Board members are appointed for a term of two years and may be reappointed for up to three consecutive terms.
 Board members are not paid, but are entitled to reasonable expenses relating to board business, including travel to and from board meetings.

 How to Apply

-To express your interest in being considered for a board member position with CLBC, please submit a cover letter and resume to Shelly at CLBC Human Resources (firstname.lastname@example.org).
-Please indicate ‘Board Member’ in your email subject line.
+To express your interest in being considered for a board member position with CLBC, please submit a cover letter and resume to Shelly at CLBC Human Resources (email@example.com) by March 12, 2021.